Paki

-Paki is an ethnic slur that originated in the United Kingdom and is directed at Pakistanis; and other South Asians, such as Indians and Bangladeshis.
-It is sometimes used as a religious slur directed at Muslims or perceived Muslims (such as Hindus and Sikhs) of any ethnic or racial background.
-More recently, references to Paki have been increasingly replaced by the euphemism of the "P-Word".
-Due to reappropriation, the word has started being used by some British Pakistanis in a non-pejorative sense as a slang term referring to another Pakistani or person of South Asian descent, often in a neutral or friendly way.
+"Paki" is an ethnic slur that originated in the United Kingdom and is directed at Pakistanis; and often at other South Asians, such as Indians and Bangladeshis.
+It is sometimes used as a religious slur directed at Muslims or people perceived as Muslims (including Hindus and Sikhs) of any ethnic or religious background.
+More recently, references to "Paki" have been increasingly replaced by the euphemism of the "P-word".
+Due to reappropriation, the word has started being used by some young British Pakistanis in a non-pejorative sense as a slang term referring to another Pakistani or person of South Asian descent.

 Etymology

 "Paki" is part of the exonym Pakistan.
-It is derived from the term Pak which means "purity" in Persian, Urdu and Pashto.
+It is derived from the term Pak.
 There was no "Pak" or "Paki" ethnic group before the state was created.
-The name Pakistan (initially as "Pakstan") was coined by the Cambridge University law student and Muslim nationalist from then British Raj Choudhry Rahmat Ali, and was published on 28 January 1933 in the pamphlet Now or Never, eventually becoming the name adopted by the new country after the 1947 partition of India and independence from the British Raj.
+The name Pakistan (initially as "Pakstan") was coined by the Cambridge University law student and Muslim nationalist from the then British Raj, Choudhry Rahmat Ali, and was published on 28 January 1933 in the pamphlet Now or Never, eventually becoming the name adopted by the new country after the 1947 partition of India and independence from the British Raj.

 History

 United Kingdom

-The use of the term "Paki" in English was first recorded in 1964, during a period of increased South Asian immigration to the United Kingdom.
-At this time, the term "Paki" was very much in mixed usage; it was often used as a slur.
+The term "Paki" is first recorded in English in 1964 as a British slang abbreviation of "Pakistani", with its emergence coinciding with a period of increased migration from the Indian subcontinent to Britain.

+The term was very much in mixed usage; it was often used as a slur.
 While it might seem likely that it would only be directed towards Pakistanis, it has also been directed at people of other South Asian backgrounds (mainly Indians and Bangladeshis) as well as people from other demographics who physically resemble South Asians.